BeichenHuang/BeichenHuang.github.io/index.md

 ## About Me

 Hello and welcome!
 I'm Beichen Huang, a first-year MSCS student at UIUC, supervised by [Prof. Minjia Zhang](https://minjiazhang.github.io/) at [SSAIL](https://supercomputing-system-ai-lab.github.io/).
 I am working on LLM inference, and my current research interests are:
-- efficient test time scaling
+- Efficient test time scaling
-- model compression and quantization
+- Model compression and quantization

 I am currently looking for an intern position for summer 2026.